Product Safety & Quality

 Consumers trust us to provide them and their families with safe and high-quality products.
 All of our products are designed and manufactured to be safe for their intended use.

-Our Code of Business Principles sets out our commitment to provide branded products and services that are safe, and to innovate based on sound science.
-We have mandatory policies and standards in place to ensure that we meet this commitment.
+Our Code of Business Principles (PDF - 4.3MB) sets out our commitments to Responsible Innovation, providing branded products and services that are safe, and to innovate based on sound science.
+We have mandatory policies and standards in place to ensure that we meet these commitments.
 Safety and product quality are an important and integral part of our product design.

 Unilever’s long-established Safety & Environmental Assurance Centre (SEAC) works with teams across the company to assess the safety and environmental sustainability of our products, and the processes used to manufacture them.
 As part of our Responsible Innovation approach, we design safety and sustainability into our products and manufacturing processes using the best science available.
-See Safety and Environmental Science for more.
+SEAC’s Safety Science in the 21st Century website enables us to share our safety research with the global scientific community.

 We monitor and track consumer and customer feedback to proactively address potential product quality or safety issues.
 Sometimes mistakes can be made in the end to end value chain that potentially impact product safety or product quality.
 A product might, for example, have a quality defect or a contamination of the raw materials or a mislabeling of ingredients.
 If this happens, protecting consumers' safety is our number one priority and when it is necessary, we will recall such products from the marketplace.